amstiel/currency-converter/README.md

-# Getting Started with Create React App
+# Convert

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple currency converter app.

 ## Available Scripts

-In the project directory, you can run:
+Since this project was bootstrapped with CRA, you can run:

 ### `yarn start`